Updated : 18 June, 2021

 The sanitary measures adopted by Air Tahiti Nui and the airports actively contribute to limiting the spread of the virus.
 The specific measures to maintain physical distance in all waiting areas must be respected and include ground markings and signage.
 The contactless check-in counters are also designed to limit the risks.

 Masks are compulsory for everyone at the airport.
-The wearing of a surgical mask is required on board, for the entire duration of the flights and for all passengers, excluding children under 11.
+In compliance with the current USDOT ruling, applicable for flights to and from the US, the wearing of a surgical mask is required on board, for the entire duration of the flights and for all passengers above the age of 2.
+For all other ATN flights, the wearing of a sugical mask is required for children above the age of 11.
 Failure to comply with this measure on board is considered an offense and will be subject to penalty.
 All our crews on board and on the ground are also equipped with surgical masks.

 Air Tahiti Nui provides its customers with a health kit including 2 surgical masks, a bottle of hydroalcoholic gel and disinfectant wipes.

 To ensure proper hygiene in airports, hydroalcoholic gel dispensers are also available throughout your journey.